-The combined Mission of our two projects is to raise awareness of the vulnerability of the cheetah and other endangered species through educational experiences, as well as ethically breeding cheetahs in captivity.
-The cheetah has become Africa’s most endangered big cat.
-A study published recently by the Zoologocal Society of London has confirmed that cheetah numbers have crashed and that the world’s fastest land animal is sprinting toward extinction, now covering only 23% of the historic range in Africa (“Sprinting towards extinction?
-Cheetah numbers crash globally” December 26, 2016
+Ashia is a not-for-profit organisation that strives to raise awareness of not only cheetah, but other endangered small and big cats.
+As the cheetah has become Africa’s most endangered cat, ethical breeding in captivity has become necessary.
+A study published recently by the Zoological Society of London has confirmed that cheetah numbers have crashed.
+The world’s fastest land animal is sprinting toward extinction, now covering only 23% of their historic range in Africa.
+Read the full article here.

 Factors that are threatening their survival include:

-- Reduced ability to survive in protected areas due to presence of bigger predators like lion and hyena.
+• Reduced ability to survive in protected areas due to the presence of bigger predators like lion.